tmornini/http-spec/README.md

 # http-spec
 Template-based HTTP request/response specification tool

-As I immersed myself in HTTP API development and become a huge fan of HTTP itself, I wanted a very lightweight way to test APIs.
+As an API developer who loves HTTP and test driven development, I wanted a very lightweight way to test APIs and could not find anything that felt "just right."

-I couldn't find anything that satisified my desire for a direct, explicit, flexible and fast way to develop and execute HTTP level testing against those APIs.
+I wanted a direct, explicit, flexible and fast way to develop and execute HTTP level testing against those APIs.

 If you have code that executes behind an HTTP API, then it would be ideal to test that code via HTTP, right?

 Stated another way: Good APIs are contracts executed via HTTP.
 Why not test contract conformance via HTTP requests and responses?
+Anything else sort of misses the point.

-While low-level tests are still required for edge cases such as networking exceptions and intermittent service retry, for instance, the *vast* majority of the code behind the API should be exercisable via HTTP requests.
+While low-level tests may still be required for edge cases such as networking exceptions and intermittent service retry, for instance, the *vast* majority of the code behind the API should be exercisable via HTTP requests.

-A not insignificant advantage of this method is that it requires you stare at your API's input and output.
+A not insignificant advantage of this method is that it requires you stare at your API's input and output, including request and response headers.
 There is much to be learned from that experience!

 ## installation